 - Spoon the batter into the prepared muffin cups, filling them almost full.
 Top each muffin with 4 chocolate chips.

 - Bake until a toothpick inserted in one of the muffins comes out clean, 17-19 minutes.
-They will not brown even when ready.
+They will not brown much.

 - Cool the muffins for 5 minutes in the pan on a wire rack and then for 10 more minutes directly on the rack before serving.